 Suggestions for agencies:

-Tips for agencies managing information assets
+Tips for agencies managing official records

-Benefits of keeping information assets digitally include:
+Benefits of keeping records digitally include:

 a) reduces costs of printing, filing, storage and access,

-Benefits of efficient organisation of information assets include:
+Benefits of efficient organisation of records include:

 a) temporary information assets of short term value can be destroyed promptly;